Hi-Shrink Tape Application

 Things Affecting Compressive Force on Your Part

-A.) Film thickness - compressive force increases as film thickness is increased
+A.) Film thickness - compressive force increases as the film thickness is increased

 B.) Shrink percentage - compressive force increases as shrink percentage is increased